 Opponents of TWU's law school are advocating for a one-way street.
 They cherish, and would rightfully assert, the individual's freedom not to attend TWU.
-Yet they would deny TWU its right to create and operate a law school, because they disagree with TWU's beliefs about marriage and sexuality.
+Yet they would deny TWU its right to create and operate a law school, only because they disagree with TWU's beliefs about marriage and sexuality.
 This is a demand for conformity, and a rejection of the authentic diversity that exists in a society which respects freedom of association.

 Any person who disagrees with an Evangelical Christian teaching on a topic could call herself or himself a victim of discrimination on the part of TWU.
+Recreational marijuana users, and sexually active single people (whether gay or straight) are merely two examples.
+A review of the Community Covenant's demands would produce numerous other examples of people whose behaviour precludes them from attending TWU.
 Hence the significance of the fact that no person is compelled to attend TWU, or to fund it through taxation.

-Freedom of association is rendered meaningless if private institutions cannot define and live out their own mission and purpose because those in power require (as a condition of recognizing its graduates' qualifications to practice a profession) the institution to accept as members people who disagree with that mission and purpose.
+Freedom of association is rendered meaningless if private institutions cannot define and live out their own mission and purpose because those in power require the institution (as a condition of recognizing its graduates' qualifications to practice a profession) to accept as members people who disagree with that mission and purpose.